Marguerite Ross Barnett: Career

-Once Dr. Barnett received her Ph.D., she began her teaching career at Princeton University.
+Once Marguerite completed her PhD and became Dr. Barnett, she began her teaching career at Princeton University.
 She was an assistant professor at Princeton University between the years 1970–1976.
 During her time at Princeton, Dr. Barnett turned her dissertation into a book that she completed in 1976.
 Her book The Politics of Cultural Nationalism in South India won the Political Science Associations Ethnic and Cultural Pluralism award in 1981, was published by Princeton University Press.

-After her six-year stint at Princeton University, Dr. Barnett began to teach at Howard University, One of the most known HBCUs in the country.
-During her four years at Howard, she taught political science while also serving as chair of her department between 1977 and 1980.
-She also helped create the Ethnic Heritage project which studied the history of African Americans in Gum Springs, Virginia.
-After her four years at Howard University, she decided to take another teaching position at Columbia University.
-Dr. Barnett was a professor at Columbia University where she taught political science and education from 1980 to 1983.
-She also served as a director of the institute for minority and urban education.
+After her six-year stint at Princeton University, Dr. Barnett began to teach at Howard University, one of the most well-established HBCUs in the US.
+She stayed four years at Howard (1976-1980), where she taught political science while also serving as chair of her department between 1977-1980.
+Dr. Barnett also helped create the Ethnic Heritage project, which studied the history of African Americans in Gum Springs, Virginia.
+After her time at Howard University, she took another teaching position at Columbia University in New York, where she was a professor of political science and education from 1980-1983.
+She also served as a director of Columbia University's Teaching College-associated Institute for Minority and Urban Education (IMUE).

-Once she left Columbia University, she shifted from the classroom to university administration.
-She became vice-chancellor of academic affairs at the City University of New York.
-From 1982 to 1983 she was co-principal investigator on the Constitution and American Culture and the training program for special project directors, sponsored by the National Endowment for the Humanities.
-She worked as vice chancellor for three years until she received a job offer from the University of Missouri–St. Louis where she would become chancellor.
-Dr. Barnett was chancellor at the University of Missouri- St Louis between 1986 and 1990.
-She created the Bridge program whose goal was to help students who were finically struggling in public school to receive a better education, it also focused on the "bridge" between high school and college students, especially in the science and mathematics department.
-She won the Anderson Medal award for this program.
-She also initiated seven new Ph.D./master's degree programs within different departments.
-Dr. Barnett doubled the amount of federal research and service grant dollars received within her first year as chancellor.
-She did such a great job at the UMST that the New York Times credited her with "taking a sleepy campus and turning it around".
+Upon leaving Columbia University, she shifted from the classroom to working in administration, and became vice-chancellor of academic affairs at the City University of New York.
+From 1982 to 1983, she was co-principal investigator on the Constitution and American Culture and the training program for special project directors, sponsored by the National Endowment for the Humanities.
+She worked at City University as vice-chancellor for three years, until she accepted a job offer from the University of Missouri–St. Louis, where she became chancellor.

+Dr. Barnett was chancellor at the University of Missouri–St Louis between 1986-1990.
+There, she created the Bridge program, the central goal of which was to help students financially struggling in public schools to receive better educations, focusing on building the "bridge" between high school and college students–especially in science and mathematics departments.
+For this program, she was awarded the Anderson Medal.
+She also initiated seven new PhD and Master's degree programs across multiple departments.
+Within her first year as chancellor, Dr. Barnett doubled the amount of federal research and service grant dollars received.
+She did such a great job at the UMST that the New York Times credited her with "taking a sleepy campus and turning it around."